kennysmithed/origins23/origins_reading_wk3.md

 ## Animal Communication

-In contrast to the rich internal cognitive world of animals, Fitch argues that their communication systems are relatively impoverished when compared to what we can do with language.
-Still, even though we know of no other animal with language-like abilities, the communication systems we observe show a great degree of variety in their richness and complexity.
+In contrast to the rich internal cognitive world of animals, Fitch argues that their communication systems are relatively impoverished when compared to language.
+Still, even though we know of no other animal with a communication system provoiding the expressive power offered by all human languages, the communication systems we observe show a great degree of variety in their richness and complexity.
 For instance, the bengalese finch is capable of producing song with relatively elaborate structures, but which is restricted in its function and lacks propositional content:

 <!-- [embed]https://www.youtube.com/watch?v=rozh349EZWA[/embed] -->
 <iframe width="560" height="315"